 In 2009, Amazon tried to play the same tricks but got into trouble when the Tokyo National Tax Agency caught Amazon red-handed.
 The Japanese tax authority wared Amazon to pay $119 million in taxes for unreported income in Japan.

 Amazon, run by Jeff Bezos, the world’s wealthiest person, is accused as the worst offender as the company has been “aggressively avoiding” tax over the past few decades.

 According to Fair Tax mark’s report, Amazon dodges and delays the tax by shifting revenue to low-tax countries.
-The report stated that regarding Amazon’s revenue ($960.5)and profit ($26.8)for this decade, its effective tax rate was 12.7%, while the firm paid just $3.4billion.
+The report stated that Amazon’s revenue ($960.5)and profit ($26.8)for this decade, its effective tax rate was 12.7%, while the firm paid just $3.4billion.

-The company is facing severe criticism from customers and its workers for its role in climate change.
-Huge energy waste by its massive servers and cloud computing activities are causing a high carbon footprint.
+The company faces severe criticism from customers and workers for its role in climate change.
+Huge energy waste from massive servers and cloud computing activities is causing a high carbon footprint.

 According to an Amazon spokesperson: